httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {: vspace="0"}
 Name:
 : A name for the parameter.
-The name MUST be an ASCII string consisting only of lower-case characters (`"a"` - `"z"`), digits (`"0"` - `"9"`), and hyphens (`"-"`), and SHOULD NOT exceed 20 characters in length.
+The name MUST be an ASCII string that conforms to the `key` ABNF rule defined in {{STRUCTURED-FIELDS}} and SHOULD NOT exceed 20 characters in length.
 The name MUST be unique within the context of the registry.

 Description:
 : A description of the parameter's function.